wy580477/Leech-AIO-APP-EX/docs/README_docker.md

 ## <a id="Overview"></a>Overview

-This project integrates yt-dlp & its Web frontend metube, Aria2 + WebUI, qBittorrent + VueTorrent WebUI, pyLoad Download Manager, Rclone + WebUI with auto-upload function, Rclone Serve HTTP & Webdav, Filebrowser.
+This project integrates yt-dlp & its Web frontend metube, Aria2 + WebUI, qBittorrent + VueTorrent WebUI, pyLoad Download Manager, Rclone + WebUI with auto-upload function, Rclone Serve HTTP & Webdav, Filebrowser, Xray proxy service.

  1. Rclone auto-upload function only needs to prepare rclone.conf file, and all other configurations are set to go.
  2. AMD64/Arm64 multi-architecture support, Lite version has additional Armv7 support.